wielebenwir/commons-api/README.md

 This repository contains the [Velogistics Api](https://github.com/wielebenwir/commons-api/blob/master/velogistics-api.schema.json) for cargobikes as an example for this.
 It adds itemType, features, load capacity and box dimensions as metadata properties.

 Providers or consumers of Velogistics API data can use the [velogistics-metadata.json file](https://github.com/wielebenwir/commons-api/blob/master/velogistics-metadata.json) to get lists of all item type and feature values supported by Commons Booking 2 and the Commons Hub.
-As we are still in the process of defining this metadata for cargo bikes, we are currently using fake data to test this.
+We are still in the process of defining this metadata for cargo bikes, so it is likely to change.

 ## Contributing